Chicago-Digital/CD-Dropit/README.md

     $('.dropit').dropit({
     	action: 'click', // The open action for the trigger
     	submenuEl: 'ul', // The submenu element
-    	triggerEl: '.dropdown-select', // The trigger element
+    	triggerEl: '.dropit-select', // The trigger element
     	triggerParentEl: '.dropit-parent', // The trigger parent element
     	closeOnClick: false // close sub menu on click });